haowu1701/haowu1701.github.io/_pages/about.md

   - /about.html
 ---

-I am Hao Wu, a PhD student in the **Department of Biostatistics at Vanderbilt University**.
+I am Hao Wu, a PhD student in the Department of Biostatistics at Vanderbilt University.
 I am very grateful to be mentored by **Dr. Bryan E. Shepherd** and **Dr. Jinyuan Liu**.
-My current research interests include:

-### 📌 Semiparametric Theory
-- Efficient influence functions (EIF)
-- Asymptotic variance estimation under model misspecification
-- Double/debiased machine learning (DML)

-### 📌 Causal Inference and Missing Data
-- Doubly robust estimation
-- Quantile treatment effects (QTE)
-- Longitudinal missingness

-### 📌 Others
-- Cumulative probability models (CPM)
-- Clustered randomized clinical trials (CRCT)
-- High-dimensional confounding adjustment

-I am also broadly interested in applying modern causal inference tools to biomedical research, including HIV epidemiology, microbiome studies, and clinical outcome evaluation.
+My research centers on causal inference and missing-data problems, with applications in HIV epidemiology, psychiatry, and clinical trials.
+More details can be found in the Collaborative Research and Methodology Research sections.

 ---